VirginiaXiao148/Pitch_Detector/README.md

 ## Usage
 1. Run the script:
 python musicMaker.py
-2. When prompted, play your instrument for 5 seconds
+2. When prompted, play your instrument at least for 5 seconds
 3. The script will create a MusicXML file that you can open with any sheet music software (like MuseScore, Finale, or Sibelius) or an online MusicXML viewer as SoundSlice

 ## Notes